 - Header tags

 - Optimized URL structure

 This is just the tip of the iceberg.
 When you properly implement SEO, it can completely turn a business around.
 However, it’s something that often requires a professional.
 You may want to consider hiring a law firm website SEO specialist to assist you with this phase of your website design.

 What Makes a Successful Family Law Firm in Short

-Your website is the first impression you make on most of your clients and is often the key to a successful family law firm.
+Your website is your first impression on most clients and is often the key to a successful family law firm.
 An appealing web design that follows the principles of great web design gets people talking and will keep visitors on your website longer.
 Decisions like your color palette and photos may seem small, but they can make a significant difference in the long run.